-The Continuum of Choice original content by Barbara Bray and Kathleen McClaskey (2015) has been redesigned with a new derivative and content by Barbara Bray (2018) using graphics by Sylvia Duckworth.
+The Opportunities for Choice by Barbara Bray (2018) is a derivative adapted from the original content around the continuums by Bray and Kathleen McClaskey (2015).
+Graphics by Sylvia Duckworth.
 Licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Changing teaching and learning can be daunting.
 The idea of meeting all students where they are means redesigning the system and how we teach.
 That also means understanding and meeting our students where they are.
 It is about changing the concept of being a “teacher” to becoming more of a researcher, designer, diagnostician and expert facilitator of constructive learning experiences.
 [CompetencyWorks 2018]

-At the Advocate level, students are now “learners” who believe they can own and drive their learning.
-This is where learners identify challenges or problems that they want to address, research, and tackle.
+At the Advocate level, students are beginning to be validated as “learners” who believe they can own and drive their learning.
+This is where students as learners identify challenges or problems that they want to address, research, and tackle.
 When they identify and take on a challenge or problem, they then own an authentic voice with a clear purpose for the choices they will make to advocate for what they believe.
 They are empowered to develop strategies to solve the problem and may even build a network with others who want to solve the challenge or problem with them.
 Learners choose different spaces for learning and collaborating.
 They reach out to experts and others in and outside of school to support their research.
 Learners may work strategically individually or with a group to develop an action plan to shape the change.
 They do the research and find the appropriate evidence to support the action plan.
-When learners experience advocacy working toward something they believe in, they are using the power of democracy and begin to understand their part in how they can make change happen.
+When learners experience advocacy working toward something they believe in, they begin to understand their part in how they can make change happen.

-The goal for providing more choice is to move from being participants to self-directed, independent learners with agency.
+The goal of providing more choice is to move from being participants of learning to become self-directed, independent learners with agency.
 It is about teachers and learners changing mindsets and having “can do” attitudes.
 This takes time and a process for both teachers and learners.
-When you move to learner-centered and eventually learn-driven environments, learners take more responsibility for their learning.
+When you acquire the skills needed for advocacy and innovation, learners automatically take more responsibility for their learning.
 The more choices learners make on their own will give them the skills to advocate for what they are passionate about and become more innovative about how they discover their purpose for learning.

-A big Thank You to Sylvia Duckworth @sylviaduckworth from Toronto, Canada for designing the graphics for the Continuum of Choice!
+A big Thank You to Sylvia Duckworth @sylviaduckworth (www.sylviaduckworth.com) from Toronto, Canada for designing the graphics for the Opportunities for Choice!

 CompetencyWorks. iNACOL.
 “Meeting All Students Where They Are Report.
 2018